kristian-lange-tw/JATOS_docs_v3/pages/Troubleshooting.md

 ### A file (library, image, ...) included in the HTML fails to load?

 There is a common mistake Windows users make that might prevent files in the HTML from loading: Any URL or file path in a HTML file should only use '/' as a file path separator - even on Windows systems.
 So it should always be e.g. `<script src="/study_assets/mystudy/jsPsych-5.0.3/jspsych.js"></script>` and not `<script src="\study_assets\mystudy\jsPsych-5.0.3\jspsych.js"></script>`.

+### Database is corrupted?

+As we mentioned in the [Installation page](Installation.html), you can run JATOS from pretty much anywhere **except** from a folder that synchs across devices, like Dropbox or Google Drive.
+Doing so might lead to database corruption, because while the files might be synched between computers, the running processes aren't.
+This will lead to havoc and destruction and, in extreme cases, to the implosion of the known Universe.
+You can find in our [blog post](http://blog.jatos.org/Database_Recovery/) a description of an attempt to recover a corrupted database.
+Didn't work.

+Of course, this brings us to an important point: back up your result data (i.e., simply download and save your text files) regularly if you're running a study!